Cris Dush wins PA state senate bid in 25th District

 Latest News

-- Election Update (Thursday 10:00 a.m.)
-Biden continues to close the gap in Pennsylvania as more votes are tallied in battleground state.

-- Election Update (Thursday 8:00 a.m.): All eyes are on Pennsylvania and other battleground states as the presidential race vote count continues.

-- Election Update (12:00 a.m.): President Trump maintains lead in battleground state of Pennsylvania.
-But Biden continues to make up ground as vote count continues.
+- Election Update (7 a.m.): Biden takes small lead in battleground state of Georgia.
+Continues to make progress in Pennsylvania.

 Popular Content